geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

    This approach is being started by GeoNetwork 4 / GeoNetwork 5 to accomplish their own Spring Framework 6 migration.

-   This approach is more complicated, requiring seperate containers to run Java 11 and Java 21 environments concurrently.
-The increased complexity requires more funding, however the amount of work is spread out over time and can be achieved with a smaller team.
+   This approach is more complicated, requiring separate containers to run Java 11 and Java 21 environments concurrently.
+The increased complexity requires more funding; however the amount of work is spread out over time and can be achieved with a smaller team.

    This delegation approach may be suitable for the consulting model of GeoServer service providers.
-With the risk of using SpringFramework 5.3 being spread out over a longer period of time, the **crowdfunding approach is recommended**.
+With the risk of using Spring Framework 5.3 being spread out over a longer period of time, the **crowdfunding approach is recommended**.

 #### Q: Does this kind of expense happen often?